pokt-network/poktroll/docusaurus/docs/develop/developer_guide/quickstart.md

 :::note Independent Gateway

-This section will show how to deploy a Sovereign Application, which acts as its own Gateway.
+This section will show how to deploy a `PATH Gateway` with `Centralized` mode, which will use its configured `Application`s to sign relays.

 We are leaving delegated Gateways outside the scope of the Quickstart guide.

 :::